Nice background information on Sayako and Naomi for the story.

 "Why exactly are you and I friends in the first place?" her friend asked.
 The popular girl turned to her, smiling.
 She patted her on the shoulder.

-“Yeah, of course,” she said.
+"Yeah, of course," her friend said with an awkward smile.
 Naomi never questioned their friendship again after that.
 Not out aloud, anyway.

-But lately, something has changed.
-Not in a good way either.
-Naomi couldn’t remember when it happened, but she hated it already.
-Sayako wasn’t that oddly attractive girl that she met nine years ago.
-Naomi hoped that she imaging things.
-She knew it was real; her innocent mind was shielding her from the truth.
+However lately, something changed.
+Naomi couldn't remember when it happened, but she hated it already.
+Sayako wasn't that oddly attractive girl that she met nine years ago.
+Naomi hoped that she was imagining things.
+She knew it was real but her innocent mind was trying to shield her from the truth.
+All doubts that she had before were laid to rest tonight.

-Naomi was studying in her room when there came a knock on her door.
-She didn’t look up.
+Naomi was studying in her room when she heard a knock on her door.
+She didn't look up.

 "It's me," a familiar voice croaked.
 Naomi froze this time.

-“Sayako-chan?” she asked.
-The girl got up and opened her door.
-Glassy, panicked green eyes looked inside.
-Naomi nearly jumped.
+"Sayako-chan?" she asked.
+The girl got up and opened her door a crack.
+Glassy panicked green eyes peeked inside.
+Naomi nearly jumped at the sight.

 "Sayako-chan?" she asked.
 "What's wrong?
 What happened?"